oobot/cherry/README.md

 **Cherry**

-A simple orm for mysql, postgres, sqlite and mssql.
+Simple orm base on sqlx, support mysql, postgres, sqlite and mssql.
 So far, only mysql is supported.